 Braces by the Numbers

 Braces continue to be the most common teeth-straightening option because they’re efficient, effective and, now, attractive.
 We have options for every smile.
-Book a free consultation at Houston Orthodontic Specialists to find out which type of braces will give you the best results!

 In a study, patients wearing self-ligating braces reported 60% less discomfort than those in conventional braces.